-If we think of East Asia as a magnificent factory then duty-free trade flows are the conveyor belts that bring the parts from one stage of processing to the next.
-But this is not a linear factory of the type common in the 20th century.
-Factory Asia is a 21st century, just-in-time factory where the inputs are arriving continuously from all directions.
-If even a few of the 'conveyor belts' breakdown, production in many parts of the factory will be disrupted.
-This intense interdependence has fostered and been fostered by unilateral tariff cutting, but this trade liberalisation is not disciplined by WTO rules.
-Nor is there any top-level management to ensure that localised trade disputes do not spread and thus threaten the smooth functioning of the system as a whole.
+continuously from all directions.
+If even a few "conveyor belts" break down, it will disrupt production in many parts of the factory.
+This intense interdependence has fostered and been fostered by unilateral tariff cutting, but this trade liberalization is not disciplined by WTO rules.
+Nor is there any top-level management to ensure that localized trade disputes do not spread and thus threaten the smooth functioning of the system as a whole.

-If some unpredictable event starts a fight among even of small subset of the "middle-level managers," everyone could be harmed.
-Such an outcome would harm all involved, so one hopes the middle-level managers could be persuaded to settle their differences.
+If some unpredictable event starts a fight among even a small subset of the "middle-level managers," everyone could be harmed, so one hopes the middle-level managers could be persuaded to settle their differences.
 But whose job would it be to sit everyone down in one room to talk things out?

-"Fragile" may be too strong a word for this system; indeed it might withstand all manner of pressures, but that would be by happenstance, not by design.
-No one designed "Factory Asia" and no one is in charge of making sure in continues running smoothly.
+Fragile may be too strong a word for this system; indeed it might withstand all manner of pressures, but that would be by happenstance, not design.
+No one designed Factory Asia and no one is in charge of making sure it runs smoothly.